Next time your sweet tooth starts taking control, fight back with these tips to break your sugar addiction:

 Dive into Distraction

-When you notice you’re being tempted to indulge with a sugary snack, dive into a distraction such as partaking in a hobby, cleaning, brushing your teeth or taking on a task.
+When you notice you’re tempted to indulge with a sugary snack, dive into a distraction such as partaking in a hobby, cleaning, brushing your teeth or tackling a new task.
 Even walking away from the kitchen or reminding yourself you only want it out of habit can help you make a better choice.

 A simple walk around the block or doing some stretching can depress the urge of a sugar spree.